djalbat/yapp/README.md

 Note that you can dispense with the `didMount()` method with this approach.

 ### Using Yapp by way of JSX

+Yapp is ideally suited to JSX in the guise of [Juxtapose](https://github.com/djalbat/juxtapose) and programmatic styles in the guise of [Easy with Style](https://github.com/djalbat/easy-with-style).

 Making use of JSX is arguably more elegant: